Tangermünde sights

 So she joined a neighbor.
 She moved around the country with him for three years.
 She had a child by him and was apparently happy.
 However, her companion died early.
 He advised her to return to her hometown after his death.
 However, her brother and sister-in-law refused to take her in.
 They also didn't want to pay her her inheritance.
 The trial took place in the courthouse.
 Contrary to her legal rights, the judges also denied her her inheritance.

 When a fire finally destroyed almost all of Tangermünde in 1617, Grete was quickly accused of being an arsonist.
 Theodor Fontane made her story famous in his novella.
 In the meantime, however, the real Grete Minde has been rehabilitated.
 She was a victim of resentment and corrupt justice.
-She sentenced her to death at the stake.
+They sentenced her to death at the stake.
 Her statue stands in front of the entrance to the city museum and commemorates the episode in the city's history.

 From the town hall we follow the Kirchstraße to